 3–Active: walk 2+ miles on flat/uneven terrain, including up and down inclines; navigate 100+ stairs; stand 3+ hours

 Depending on the excursion, more leisurely alternatives may be available.

-CANCELLATION-Cancellations for any reason from date of booking to 76 days prior to trip departure will be subject to a $300 per person administrative fee.
+CANCELLATION-You will receive a full refund for cancellations made up to 90 days prior to trip departure.
+Cancellations from 89 to 76 days prior to departure will be subject to a $300 per person administrative fee.
 The withheld administrative fee may be applied to a future AHI Travel program that will operate in the current calendar year or year following cancellation.
 The credit will be applied to the final billing and may not be used as part of the initial deposit.
 It is non-transferable and is not valid toward the purchase of an AHI Cruises independent cruise.
-Cancellations from 75 to 60 days prior to departure will result in forfeiture of 25% of the entire cost of the trip per person; 59-30 days, 50% of the trip cost per person; cancellations from 29 days up to the time of departure will result in 100% forfeiture of the entire cost of the trip.
-TRIP CANCELLATION INSURANCE IS AVAILABLE.
-AN APPLICATION WILL BE SENT AFTER YOU RESERVE.
-All cancellations must be submitted in writing to AHI Travel.
-CANCELLATION OF TRIP OPTIONS-Purchases of optional excursions, trip extensions and additional hotel nights become fully non-refundable 45 days prior to departure.
-Air transportation and private transfer purchases are subject only to penalties assessed by the airlines and transfer suppliers.
+Cancellations from 75 days to 60 days prior to departure will result in forfeiture of 25% of the entire cost of the trip per person; 59-30 days, 50% of the trip cost per person; cancellations from 29 days up to the time of departure will result in 100% forfeiture of the entire cost of the trip.

 Depart for Paris, France.